(NBC Primetime, 1961 - Present)

 aka: "NBC Promo (Be There)" by Rob Mounsey;

-Probable dates of use: 1984 - 86]
+Probable dates of use: 1984 - 86;

-Composers: music by David Lubell Buskin (ASCAP)
+Composers: music by David Lubell Buskin (ASCAP), and

-Arranged by: Rob Mounsey (ASCAP)
+arranged by Rob Mounsey (ASCAP)

 Original Publishers: Spectacular Music, Inc. (ASCAP)